-New French accounting regulations for organisations appealing for public contributions means they must use a new method for their annual accounting of how they employ their resources.
-Reporters Without Borders’ use of its resources during the year ending 31 December 2012 is summarized below according to the new regulations.
+New French accounting regulations for organizations appealing for public contributions means they must use a new method for their annual accounting of how they employ their resources.
+Reporters Without Borders’ use of its resources during the year ending 31 December 2013 is summarized below according to the new regulations.

 How it was spent

-Assistance and support for journalists, bloggers and media.
-Reporters Without Borders has for several years had a unit dedicated to assisting journalists, bloggers and media.
-The grants made in 2012 helped journalists to flee abroad when they were in danger and paid the medical bills, legal fees or basic living expenses of journalists in serious difficulty.
-Support for news media that target the world’s most closed countries continued with funding for Radio Erena, an independent radio station based in Paris that broadcasts to Eritrea.
-The main beneficiaries of this activity are journalists, bloggers and media based in other countries, and it is therefore regarded as being carried out abroad
+Assistance and support for journalists, bloggers and media: Reporters Without Borders had for several years a unit dedicated to this type of assistance.
+The grants made in 2013 helped journalists to flee abroad when they were in danger and paid the medical bills, legal fees or basic living expenses of journalists in serious difficulty.
+Support for news media that target the world’s most closed countries continued with funding for Radio Erena, an independent radio station based in Paris and that broadcasts in Eritrea.
+The main beneficiaries of this activity are journalists, bloggers and media based in other countries, and is therefore regarded as being carried out abroad.

-Fund-raising costs represented 13% of RWB’s expenditure in 2012 (as against 8% in 2011).
-They included: Expenses arising from public fund-raising activities (two paper mailings in 2012 and, since November 2011, the creation of online collection mechanisms) and processing of the funds raised.
-Expenses (including salary expenses) linked to fund-raising from private foundations and public institutions.
+Fund-raising costs represented 12,3% of RWB’s expenditure in 2013 (13% in 2012).
+They included: expenses arising from public fund-raising activities (two paper mailings in 2013 and, the cost of printing and sending Libre Court, published quarterly and destined to members and donors, and expenses (including salary and travel expenses) linked to fund-raising from private foundations and public institutions.

 The reduction of costs of fundraising is the consequence of less requiring the services of online fundraising.
 Operating costs remain at 8% of total expenditure.

 In 2013, Reporters Without Borders received: free media advertising for its activities worth €991,000 (against €297,000 in 2012), and donations in kind were worth €5,000.